gimait/gimait/README.md

 ### Hi there 👋

+:robot: I'm a robotics engineer and software developer, currently working in developing tools for social robots, check out [our research](https://www.so-bots.com/).

 <!--
 **gimait/gimait** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.